-A Realtor should think of himself as a business and treat his work as such, complete with branding and marketing initiatives that will set himself apart from the competition.
+A Realtor should think of himself as a business and treat his work as such, complete with branding and marketing initiatives that will set themselves apart from the competition.

 Why Brand Yourself?